hknd23/idcempy/docs/gimnl_tutorial.rst

   2: party7    -0.567 0.085  -6.641 0.000 -0.734 -0.399
   2: agegroup2  0.899 0.138   6.514 0.000  0.629  1.170

-Similar to the BiMNL model, the AIC for the MNL model can also be given by:
+Similar to the GiMNL model, the AIC for the MNL model can also be given by:

-The AIC, for exmaple is given by,

 .. testcode::
     print(mnl_2004vote.AIC)